DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Background

 \subsection{Random Forest}

-Prior to discussing Random Forests, it is essential to first introduce its base learner, the \textit{Decision tree (DT)}, a well-known tree-structured supervised learning method.
+Prior to discussing Random Forests, it is essential to first introduce its base learner, the \textit{Decision Tree (DT)}, a well-known tree-structured supervised learning model.
 It is proven that finding the optimal DT is NP-Hard \citep{DT-NP, MurTree}; thus, studying hierarchical approaches is prevalent in the literature.
 In essence, the tree originates from a root containing all training samples and grows recursively by splitting a leaf node into new leaves until a predefined stopping criterion is met.
 Typically, DTs take the form of binary trees where each node branches into two by splitting $S_u$ (the set of samples obsessed by the node $u$) into two disjoint sets.
-Let $u_l$ and $u_r$ be the left and right child of node $u$, and call $\spl[\star]{u}$ the best split of $u$ that splits it.
-Then, the split partitions $S_u$ into
+Let $u_l$ and $u_r$ be the left and right child of node $u$, and we say split $\spl{}$ partitions $S_u$ into $S_{u_l}$ and $S_{u_r}$ if